adobe/aem-modernize-tools/docs/index.md

             </a>
             <div class="content">
                 <h3>Development</h3>
                 <p>Out of the box features not able to meet your needs?
-Here's where you'll find information on extending the library with custom features.</p>
+Learn about extending the library here.</p>
                 <a href="{{ site.baseurl }}/pages/development.html" class="button primary small">Extend the library</a>
             </div>
         </article>